Peter Camejo

-Peter Miguel Camejo Guanche (December 31, 1939 – September 13, 2008) was a Venezuelan American author, activist, politician and Sailing Olympian.
+Peter Miguel Camejo Guanche (December 31, 1939 – September 13, 2008) was an American author, activist, politician and Sailing Olympian of Venezuelan descent.
 In the 2004 United States presidential election, he was selected by independent candidate Ralph Nader as his vice-presidential running mate on a ticket which had the endorsement of the Reform Party.

-Camejo was a three-time Green Party gubernatorial candidate most recently in 2006, when he received 2.3 percent of the vote.
+Camejo was a three-time Green Party gubernatorial candidate in California, most recently in 2006, when he received 2.3 percent of the vote.
 Camejo also ran in the 2003 California gubernatorial recall election finishing fourth in a field of 135 candidates (2.8%), and in 2002, finishing third with 5.3%.
 In the 1976 presidential election he ran for the Socialist Workers Party, receiving 90,310 votes.

 Early life

 Camejo was a first-generation American of Venezuelan descent.
 At the time of his birth, his mother was residing in the Queens borough of New York City.
-Although Camejo spent most of his early childhood in Venezuela, he was a "natural born citizen" of the United States and therefore constitutionally eligible for the U.S. Presidency later in life.
+Although Camejo spent most of his early childhood in Venezuela, he was a "natural born citizen" of the United States and therefore constitutionally eligible for the U.S. presidency later in life.

 His parents, Elvia Guanche and Dr. Daniel Camejo Octavio, divorced when their son was seven.
 Camejo then resided with his mother in the United States and returned to Venezuela during summer holidays to visit family.
 In later youth Camejo showed talent as a yachtsman, competing in 1960 for Venezuela at the Rome Olympics with his father in the Star class, where they took 21st place.

 Camejo entered the Massachusetts Institute of Technology, involving himself in soccer and, increasingly, left-wing politics.
 Later he studied history at the University of California, Berkeley, where he won election to student council.
 His participation in a protest of the Vietnam War in 1967 led to his suspension from the university for "using an unauthorized microphone."
 Then-governor Ronald Reagan deemed Camejo one of California's ten most dangerous citizens due to his presence at anti-war protests.
 He also participated in one of the Selma civil rights marches.